Read all about endorsements in a car insurance policy. For more information, check out the car insurance policy from Zurich Kotak General Insurance.

 Any applicable charges or revised premium amounts are typically communicated before the endorsement is finalised.

-Policyholders can request multiple endorsements in a car insurance policy update during the policy tenure, provided valid documentation is submitted.
+Policyholders may request multiple endorsements to a car insurance policy during the policy term, provided they submit valid documentation.
 There is no regulatory limit on the number of endorsements.

 That said, unnecessary or excessive endorsements may complicate records and create confusion during claims.
 Maintaining accurate information from the start helps reduce repeated changes and supports smoother policy management.

 Having access to car insurance endorsements allows policyholders to keep their coverage accurate and relevant over time.
-Endorsements support transparency and help ensure that the policy reflects the current status of the vehicle and policyholder.
+Endorsements support transparency and help ensure the policy reflects the vehicle's current status and the policyholder's current information.

 Key benefits include: